Tutorial or Teaching Labs HowTo

 Forewords about organizing a tutorial or a teaching lab in Grid5000

-Although the Grid5000 charter does not explicitly mention tutorials, the use Grid5000 for educational purposes is allowed.
+Although the Grid5000 charter does not explicitly mention tutorials or labs, the use Grid5000 for educational purposes is allowed.

 First of all, using a single account shared between the multiple students is not allowed.
 Every student must have her own account.

-Also, accounts have to be nominative (see below for the required informations).
+Also, accounts have to be nominative (see below for the required information).
 Generic accounts are not allowed.

 To that purpose, to ease the account creation phase for a large group of students, Grid'5000 provides a special procedure for a mass account creation.